-- Compared inventory balances within the inventory provision calculation to total inventory on hand to check the completeness of the assessment. - Confirmed that the methodology applied to calculate the provision was reasonable and consistent with that applied in the prior year. - Assessed the Group's historical ability to make estimates by testing a sample of products included in the prior year inventory provision, including comparing the estimated recoverable amount to the actual gain or loss earned on those products sold in the financial year. - Tested the mathematical accuracy of the provision calculation. - Evaluated whether the provision for inventory was adequate by assessing: - o the gross margins recognised for a sample of inventory items; and - the inventory turnover ratio, including a comparison to the prior year.
+- Compared inventory balances within the inventory provision calculation to total inventory on hand to ensure the completeness of the assessment. - Evaluated whether the methodology applied to calculate the provision was reasonable based on the requirements of Australian Accounting Standards and consistent with that applied in the prior year. - Assessed the Group's historical ability to make estimates by testing a sample of products included in the prior year inventory provision, including comparing the estimated net realisable value to the actual sales value earned on those products sold in the financial year. - Assessed the mathematical accuracy of the provision calculation on a sample basis. - Evaluated whether the provision for inventory was adequate by assessing the gross margins recognised for a sample of inventory items.